Sirr Al-Khatim Al-Khalifa: Early life and education

 Al-Khalifa was born in Ed Dueim to Al-Khalifa Hassan Ahmed and Nafisa Al-Fakki Alabead.
-Descending from the Al Jalain tribe, his father migrated from Shendi to Ed Dueim and was appointed as khalifa of Al-Khatmiya.
+Descending from the Al Jalain tribe, his father migrated from Shendi to Ed Dueim and was appointed khalifa of the Khatmiyya Sufi order.

 In the early 1920s he attained his primary education at Ed Dueim Rural School and Berber Intermediate School.
 In 1937 he graduated from Gordon Memorial College studying Teachers Education.
-Al-Khalifa became a teacher at Bakht Arrida from 1938 till 1944, until he moved to Great Britain to continue his education.
+Al-Khalifa became a teacher at Bakht Arrida in 1938 and worked there until 1944 when he moved to Great Britain to continue his education.

 In 1944 Al-Khalifa furthered his education by attending Exeter College, University of Oxford.
 In 1946 he returned to Sudan to resume his teaching job at Bakht Arrida.

-Trip to South Sudan
+Trip to southern Sudan

-In 1950, after the abandonment of the Southern Policy, a colonial policy that isolated Southern Sudan from education and economic development, Al-Khalifa was appointed as a Provincial Education Officer at Equatoria Province in Juba.
+In 1950, after the abandonment of the Southern Policy, a colonial policy that isolated southern Sudan from education and economic development, Al-Khalifa was appointed a Provincial Education Officer at Equatoria Province in Juba.
 After seven years of success at the job, he was promoted to become Assistant Director of Education for Southern Provinces, the highest educational position in the region.
-During this time, he increased the number of schools and introduced the Arabic language in the region.
-Spending 10 years in South Sudan, spreading education and relating to the once-totally-closed South, he became a very favorable and respected character in the whole of Sudan, South and North.
+During this time, he increased the number of schools and introduced Arabic to the region.
+Spending 10 years in southern Sudan, spreading education and relating to the once-totally-closed south, he became a very favorable and respected character in the whole of Sudan.

-Return to North Sudan
+Return to northern Sudan

-In 1962, Al-Khalifa was appointed as a dean of Khartoum Technical Institute (now Sudan University of Science and Technology).
+In 1962, Al-Khalifa was appointed a dean of Khartoum Technical Institute (now Sudan University of Science and Technology).
 He spent two years at the job, and was nicknamed "Father of Technical Education" in Sudan, since he devoted great effort and time for this newly established technical school.

 1964 Revolution and political career debut

-In 1964, the Abbud regime was facing numerous instabilities that led to a major strike from the different working sectors of the society.
+In 1964, the Abbud regime was facing numerous instabilities that led to a major strike from the different working sectors of society.
 The strike, known as the October Revolution, led to rioting and numerous deaths and forced President Abbud to dissolve the government and prepare for civilian rule.

 Al-Khalifa was nominated by the Umma Party as prime minister for a transitional government to prepare for civilian rule.
-Many agreed upon the nominee, others including the Sudanese Communist Party (SCP) strongly disagreed due to his political inexperience and their nominees including Abdin Ismail and Jaafar Karrar.
-After several meetings between the different parties, Al-Khalifa was appointed as prime minister for the transitional government.
+Many agreed upon the nominee, others including the Sudanese Communist Party (SCP) strongly disagreed due to his political inexperience with their nominees including Abdin Ismail and Jaafar Karrar.
+After several meetings between the different parties, Al-Khalifa was appointed prime minister for the transitional government.

-The Al-Khalifa regime was very eager to address, tackle and find peaceful solutions for the southern problem.
-With party members holding few positions, Southern politicians were allowed positions that were deemed as Northern.
-Clement Mboro became the first Southern to hold the position of Minister of Interior.
+The Al-Khalifa regime was very eager to address, tackle and find peaceful solutions to the southern problem.
+With party members holding few positions, southern politicians were allowed positions that were historically only held by northerners.
+Clement Mboro became the first southern to hold the position of Minister of Interior.